Tuition and Cost of Living

 - temporary accommodation (e.g. hotel) upon arrival to Vancouver: $500

-These cost sum to approximately $15,550 – $19,750 per 12 month period, not including the cost of tuition, student fees, and the extended health and dental plan.
+These cost sum to approximately $17,950 – $22,750 per 12 month period, not including the cost of tuition, student fees, and the extended health and dental plan.
+A cost of living calculator is also available from the UBC Graduate School.

 Financial aid for M.A. students is awarded on a competitive basis.
 All applicants to the program are considered for financial aid; a separate application is not required.